Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

    Where $$w$$ and $$h$$ are the width and height of the input tensor, $$f$$ is the kernel size and $$p$$ is the number of padding used.

-- The number of output channels is set in out_channels attribute, it connotes the number of filters used, the output shape becomes : 12x28x28.
+- The number of output channels is set in out_channels attribute, it denotes the number of filters used, the output shape becomes : 12x28x28.

 - `F.relu(self.conv1(x))` : applying an activation function to a tensor doesn't change its shape, it introduces non-linearity to learn complex functional mapping between the input and target.